-DreamHack Dallas’ tournament featured the popular battle royale title PLAYERUNKNOWN’s Battlegrounds while Atlanta's game of choice switches to the ever popular Fortnite when DreamHack descends upon the city in November is currently unconfirmed.
+DreamHack Dallas’ tournament featured battle royale title PLAYERUNKNOWN’s Battlegrounds while Atlanta's game of choice switches to the ever popular Fortnite when DreamHack descends upon the city in November.

-Teams of two signed up to compete in heats which took place on Friday and Saturday.
+In Dallas, teams of two signed up to compete in heats which took place on Friday and Saturday.
 Winning teams then advanced to the final round where the Chipotle Challenger Series Winner was crowned on Sunday.
 However, things will look slightly different in Atlanta.